Harcourt Williams: Life and career

 Williams was born in Croydon, Surrey, the son of John Williams, a merchant.
 He was educated at Beckenham Abbey and Whitgift Grammar School, Croydon.
 After taking drama lessons he joined Frank Benson's touring company in 1897.
 He remained with Benson for five years, and made his London debut at the Lyceum in 1900, playing Sir Thomas Grey in Henry V.

 Harcourt Williams both co-directed and starred in Rosina Filippi's adaptation of Jane Austen's Pride and Prejudice, in a play called The Bennets at the Royal Court Theatre in a special matinee on 29 March 1901.
 He co-directed with Winifred Mayo, doing double duty by acting as hero Mr. Darcy, opposite Mayo's Elizabeth Bennet.
-This makes Williams the first known actor to play Mr. Darcy on the professional stage.
+The plays was well received to a full house with both Mayo and Williams' making able performances.
+This made Williams the first known actor to play Mr. Darcy on the professional stage.

 He then worked for three other companies, including that of Ellen Terry, which he joined in 1903.

 In 1906 Williams made his American debut, with H.B.
 Irving, touring the US for a year.
 After returning to Britain he was in George Alexander's company before returning for another period with Irving.
 He married the actress Jean Sterling Mackinlay in 1908.
 Their son John Sterling became a well-known pianist.

 In the First World War, as a conscientious objector, he volunteered for the Friends' Ambulance Unit.